Is the Past Present in Your Life?

 The aftermath of symptoms – both physical and emotional – following trauma or abuse can be extremely difficult to navigate.
 This is particularly true if the trauma was at the hands of someone else.

 You may feel as if your life is out of control and full of chaos.
-Often this is because your body & brain are still living as if the traumatic event or events are continuing in the present time.
+Often this is because your body and brain are still living as if the traumatic event or events are continuing in the present time.

 Trauma Therapy with EMDR Can Help